JuanBrachoDev/Milestone-One/README.md

         > The user can either scroll to the **locations-dates** and **activities** sections, or find the respective buttons in the navigation bar, with the addition of the fixed header, this functionality is available at any point in the navigation of the page.

     - Be able to sign up as a member.
-        > The user is able to access the **join-us** section and click the join us button to open a modal with a form, by filling and submitting it one of the organizators will get in touch and complete the member sign-up.
+        > The user is able to access the **join-us** section and click the join us button to open a modal with a form, by filling and submitting it one of the organisers will get in touch and complete the member sign-up.

 -   #### As a member I need to: